ronaldbeekelaar/MS-203/Instructions/Labs/LAB_AK_03_Lab03_Ex1_Create_Hygiene_Filters.md

 **Note**: In this lab exercise, you will use the **Office 365 Security and Compliance center** to create hygiene filters.
 Protection services no longer reside in the EAC for Exchange Online, and instead have been moved to the Security and Compliance center.

-## Task 1 - Create a Malware Filter
+## Task 1 - Create a Malware Filters

 In this task, you will create a malware filter that checks for attachments that have a specific file type that indicate a possible malware attachment.
 If an